 Speed can be everything online.
 Multiplayer gaming, interactive livestreaming, and file sharing will benefit from a faster connection.
-With port forwarding, you can make data transfer quicker and more efficient – if you know what you’re doing.
+You can even use different ports for a multitude of reasons.
+With port forwarding, for example, you can make data transfer quicker and more efficient.
 Modifying your router can be intimidating, but it doesn’t take long to open ports on your router.

-So what is port forwarding?
-Why should you do it?
+So what are the benefits of opening up your ports?
 And how do you open ports on your router?

 Before we jump into the specifics of ports themselves, it’s worth taking a moment to understand exactly how your router operates.
 Your router and any devices connected to it form a local network.
 The router is a gateway through which data travels in and out of that network.

 Let’s imagine that you’re using a smartphone on your home Wi-Fi.
 When you click on a blog article you want to read, you send a data “request” to your router.
 In turn, your router forwards the request to the blog’s servers.